oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Create New Enrollment](images/create_new_enrollment.png)

 4. Input enrollment information.
 See sample enrollment as example.
 Enrollment user had to be created in idcs.
-In this example 'local.user' is used.
+In this example 'marketplace','dealer1','dealer2' is used.
 Make sure the user has REST_Client role assoicated with the Blockchain instance.

   ![Sample Enrollment](images/sample_enrollment.png)

 5. Click Enroll.

-## Task 6: Create Tokenization Chaincode
+## Task 5: Create Tokenization Chaincode

 The flow for developing smart contracts for tokenization begins with creating a specification file that describes our fiat token. `Car_Tokenization.yml` describes our FiatToken structure: AssetType, `Token_id`, `Token_name`, `Token_desc`, `Token_type`, and behavior.